Dauphine-Digital-Economics/Homework/Homework1.md

 ###### 2. Connect your local machine to Github

 Oringally, this setup could be completely skipped because it was done over https.
-Given he numerous insecurities surrounding https, Github has now moved onto SSH connections.
+Given the numerous insecurities surrounding https, Github has now moved onto SSH connections.
 You can still pull stuff down from online to local machine via https but pushing things upstream (a fancy way of saying putting your work online again), is no longer supported via https.
 Therefore we need to:
 1. Generate a local SSH public and private key pair
 2. Paste the public key into Github settings so Github can verify the connection requests from your machine (This is similar to public key signings in a wallet)